 (ii) An individual’s expressed wishes about the future provision of health services to him or her; or

-(iii) A health service provided, or to be provided, to an individual; that is also personal information; or
+(iii) A health service provided, or to be provided, to an individual;

 (b) Other personal information collected to provide, or in providing, a health service; or